vladyslav-zelenyi/Siteweather/README.md

-It is a site that receives and filter weather data by city name from [openweathermap.org](http://openweathermap.org/) and stores it in a database.
+It is a test site that receives and filter weather data by city name from [openweathermap.org](http://openweathermap.org/) and stores it in a database.
 #
 #### Compatibility
 * Python 3.7.5